elotl/kip/README.md

     vi myenv.tfvars
     terraform apply -var-file myenv.tfvars

-### Using an Existing Cluster
+### Option 2: Using an Existing Cluster

 To deploy Kip into an existing cluster, it’s necessary to create a configuration file for the provider (virtual-kubelet-config.yaml) and create a couple of kubernetes resources to support the provider (virtual-kubelet.yaml)

 Step 1: Configuring cloud credentials for the provider Kip requires credentials to start, stop and control cloud instances, security groups and other cloud resources.
 In AWS, those credentials can be supplied via API keys or instance profiles.

-Step 1, Option 1: Configuring AWS API keys
+Step 1, Option 2: Configuring AWS API keys
 Use envsubst to apply virtual-kubelet-config.yaml with your keys and apply the virtual-kubelet-config.yaml ConfigMap:

     export aws_access_key_id=’’